We want everyone who visits the Shell Energy website to feel welcome and find the experience rewarding.

 All recent versions of Windows include a magnifier, which allows users to enlarge a portion of the screen.
 People with visual impairments, however, may find that they require fully-functional magnification software.

-Read about screen magnifiers in Windows 10, Windows 8/RT, Windows 7, Windows Vista and Windows XP.
+Read about screen magnifiers in Windows 11 and Windows 10.

 Users running Apple’s OS X operating systems can use the in-built Zoom feature.
 Read about OSX accessibility features.

 Windows users can use Windows Narrator which converts on-screen text into speech.
-This is available in Windows 10, Windows 8/RT, Windows 7, Windows Vista and Windows XP.
+This is available in Windows 11, Windows 10 and Windows 8.

 In Apple’s OSX operating system, users will find the VoiceOver feature.